 BIOL 1010 Introduction to Biology I 3 Credits

-BIOL 1010K constitutes the required core course for a seven to eight semester-hour laboratory science sequence.
 Topics to be covered include the chemical basis of cells, general cell biology and genetics, respiration and photosynthesis, patterns of inheritance, natural selection and speciation and an introduction to the major kingdoms of life.
 The laboratory component provides hands-on experience in analysis and evaluation of biological processes.
 This course provides a foundation for the non-science pathway in the skills of inquiry, data collection, and critical thinking while introducing the student to the basic concepts of the life sciences.
-Laboratory Fee.

 Co-requisite(s): BIOL 1010L

-Notes: Credit for this course is NOT granted for students with credit in BIOL 1107K.
+Notes: Credit for this course is not granted for students with credit in BIOL 1107/BIOL 1107L.

 BIOL 1010L Introduction to Biology I Lab 1 Credit